 The Guardian Life Insurance Company of America (Guardian) has an interesting history.
-It was founded by Hugo Wesendonck, a German civil right lawyer who participated in the 1848-1849 revolt and helped write the German constitution.
+It was founded by Hugo Wesendonck, a German civil rights lawyer who participated in the 1848-1849 revolt and helped write the German constitution.
 He ultimately was forced to flee Germany and settled in Manhattan in 1860 and established the Germania Life Insurance Company to offer insurance to other German immigrants.

 In 2001, Guardian merged with Berkshire Life and increased its share of the disability insurance market.
-It offers a large range of employer-offered insurance products, including life, health, dental and disability insurance which are governed by ERISA.
+It offers a large range of employer-offered insurance products, including life, health, dental, and disability insurance which are governed by ERISA.

 However, Guardian’s track record for claims handling is a different matter.